-Emphasizing the development of the whole child, we recognize the importance of balancing academic standards with the developmental stages of our students.
-Our program features small class sizes, but students enjoy opportunities to join with the student body across our school community.
-Our students leave kindergarten reading, writing sentences, thinking critically and solving problems.
+Building upon the foundational skills learned in our TK and Kindergarten, our primary program features small class sizes, but students enjoy opportunities to join with the student body across our school community.
 In first and second grades, students strengthen foundational skills to support academic success.
-Students also learn how to listen attentively, actively participate, collaborate with peers, and become organized for success throughout their education.
+Students also develop socially and learn how to listen attentively, actively participate, collaborate with peers, and become organized for success throughout their education.
 In third grade, students grow increasingly independent academically and socially as they expand their knowledge and grow as Catholic Learners.

-Hands-on math instruction in the primary grades builds the foundation for understanding mathematical concepts, critical thinking, and problem solving.
+Hands-on math instruction in the primary grades solidifies the foundation for understanding mathematical concepts, critical thinking, and problem solving.
 A spiraling curriculum that increases in complexity provides the opportunity for continued practice and mastery of mathematical concepts.

-Small group English language arts instruction meets individual needs of each and every child, focusing on phonemic awareness, oral reading fluency, comprehension, vocabulary, spelling, grammar and writing.
+Small group English language arts instruction meets individual needs of each and every child, focusing on phonics, oral reading fluency, comprehension, vocabulary, spelling, grammar and writing.
 Students also participate in the Renaissance Learning Accelerated Reader program and weekly visits to the library to develop a love of reading.

 Religious education classes, prayer, and attendance at monthly Mass as a school community provide a foundation in faith formation.
 Students in each grade lead morning prayer and participate in a First Friday Mass.

 Preparation for the Sacraments of Reconciliation and First Communion begins in first grade, and students receive both sacraments in second grade.

 An introduction to and study of earth, life, and physical science is supported through a curriculum aligned with the Next Generation Science Standards.
 Primary students study plants and animals, rocks and minerals, the solar system, weather, forces and motion.
 The science curriculum comes alive through field trips and guest speakers.

 Primary students learn about the world around us.
-Studying people and places around the world, important historical figures, life long ago and today, and enjoy an introduction to economics.
+Students learn about people and places around the world, important historical figures, life long ago and today, and enjoy an introduction to government and economics.
 A focus on geography and map skills is included and reinforced through participation in monthly community service projects.